Climate refuges: 5 French cities where life will be good in 2050

 rennes ville futur.png

 Rennes is also anticipating the consequences of global warming by investing in resilient infrastructures.
-The city has launched a vast energy renovation plan for its public buildings, as well as a tree-planting program to limit the effects of urban heat islands.
-The French Ministry of Ecological Transition and France Info rank Rennes among the most proactive cities in the face of climate challenges, making it a popular destination for families and working people looking to escape rising temperatures in the south of the country.
+The city has launched a vast energy renovation plan for its public buildings, as well as a tree planting program to limit the effects of urban heat islands.
+The Ministère de la Transition Écologique and France Info rank Rennes among the most proactive cities in the face of climate challenges, making it a popular destination for families and working people seeking to escape the rising temperatures in the south of the country.

 Rennes in 2050: a resilient and attractive city 🌳